jenkins-x/jx-docs/content/en/community/_index.md

 Alternatively, see our office hours [archives](/community/office_hours/).
 -->

-### Resources

-We have a curated list of [JayeX talks](/docs/resources/demos-talks-posts/talks/) and [articles](/docs/resources/demos-talks-posts/articles/) from our community to check out in our [Resources](/docs/resources/demos-talks-posts/) section.

 ### Reporting Issues

 Got any thoughts, ideas or feedback then please drop them in a [GitHub Issue](https://github.com/jenkins-x/jx/issues/new).